-The world’s best investor, Warren Buffet, once said to be greedy when others are fearful.
+The world’s best investor, Warren Buffett, once said to be greedy when others are fearful.
 That’s exactly what corporate insiders are doing during the 2020 market panic.

 The data (see here and here) shows that, while the market has tanked on concerns that the rapidly spreading novel coronavirus outbreak will bring the global economy to a screeching halt, corporate insiders are buying stock in their own companies at a record pace.
 There’s more insider buying happening today than there has been in a long, long time.